 There have been other explanations of the origin of linguistic diversity.
-Hutchins and Hazlehurst (1995) presented simulations employing communities of simple agents in order to model how a lexicon could emerge from interactions between agents in a simple artificial world.
+Hutchins and Hazlehurst [9] presented simulations employing communities of simple agents to model how a lexicon could emerge from interactions between agents in a simple artificial world.
 Their models were not based on the evolutionary perspective, but on the connectionist approach.
 They occasionally observed that the random initial starting points of the networks in a community were incompatible with each other, and this led to divergence in the verbal representations of these individuals.

-Recently, Werner and Todd (1997) have extended their previous model to focus on exploring the idea that the origin of diversity in communication signals is due to sexual selection.
+Recently, Werner and Todd [17] have extended a previous model [16] to focus on exploring the idea that the origin of diversity in communication signals is due to sexual selection.
 In their new model, communication signals were used to attract females as mates, and sexual selection drove the evolution of male songs and female song preferences.
 Each male had genes that directly encoded the notes of his songs, and females' genes encoded a transition matrix used to rate transitions from one note to another in male songs.
 Each entry in the transition matrix represented the female's expectation that one pitch would follow another in a song.
-They have adopted three methods for scoring the male songs, one of which is based on the idea in ethology that females exposed to the same song repeatedly will become bored and respond to that song less.
+Werner and Todd investigated three methods for scoring the male songs, one of which is based on the idea in ethology that females exposed to the same song repeatedly will become bored and respond to that song less.
 They have shown that sexual selection could lead to maintenance of signal diversity, which was at its maximum in an initial population with many different male songs.

-The first goal of our paper is to investigate the origin and evolution of linguistic diversity from an evolutionary perspective.
+The first goal of our article is to investigate the origin and evolution of linguistic diversity from an evolutionary perspective.
 To do this we construct minimal models that are designed with regard to referential signaling in nonhuman animals and analyze their evolutionary dynamics based on the synthetic experiments.
 The second goal is to examine the possibility of utilizing linguistic diversity in the fields of distributed AI and robotics, based on the results of the above experiments.
 We believe that a very simple communication system can continue to generate linguistic diversity in an environment without spatial distribution.
 This supports the hypothesis that in an environment with limited amounts of resources that contains individuals with poor linguistic facilities, linguistic unification is not necessarily adaptive.

-Section 2 discusses the design of the abstract model based on the communication systems among the nonhuman animals, and shows the results of the experiments.
-Section 3 constructs an agent-based model by introducing the evolutionary mechanism of the abstract model into a concrete situation in order to verify the results obtained in Section 2.
-Section 3 also examines the possibility of utilizing the mechanism in engineering fields.
-Section 4 discusses several issues concerning the origin and evolution of linguistic diversity and its application, based on the results described in the previous Sections.
-Section 5 summarizes the paper.
+In Section 2 we discuss the design of the abstract model based on the communication systems found among nonhuman animals and show the results of the experiments.
+We then construct an agent-based model (Section 3) by introducing the evolutionary mechanism of the abstract model into a concrete situation to verify the results obtained in Section 2.
+In Section 3 we also examine the possibility of utilizing the mechanism in engineering fields.
+In Section 4 we discuss several issues concerning the origin and evolution of linguistic diversity and its application, based on the results described in the previous sections.
+Section 5 is a summary of the article.

-Abstract Model
+2 Abstract Model